Get in touch with us and start your savings journey

 In this digital age, pseudo or commercial sharing best encapsulates today’s Sharing Economy.
 This Sharing Economy concept has created opportunities for businesses to indulge in a wide variety of Sharing Economy Business Model that help them expand their boundaries and increase their revenues.

 A Sharing Economy involves a business model where assets or resources are rotated, reused, and shared between different individuals and businesses.
 The concept is growing rapidly as more and more consumers are looking for more cost-effective ways to find, fund, and purchase assets or resources.
 Although different forms of businesses using the concept of Sharing Economy have emerged to address the customer needs, every business has a unique model, and we’ll discuss a few that are nailing it.

 8 different sharing economy business model and sharing economy examples are

-Peer-to-Peer platforms like Money Club, an AI-driven online chit fund company, provides the service of lending money to people at a much lower interest rate than most banks and credit card companies.
+Peer-to-Peer platforms like Money Club, an AI-driven online chit fund platform, helps people to borrow money at a much lower interest rate than most banks and credit card companies.
 It works for both parties, the borrower gets money, and the lender earns some interest on their money.